 The word effect refers to different things depending on the context.
 Game effects are when the game rules cause something to happen.
 Card effects are when the text on a card causes something to happen.
-Generically, when a card text, refers to an effect it is referring to a card effect unless otherwise stated in the card text. (see Card Effect vs. Game Effect, FAQ)
+Generically, when a card text, refers to an effect it is referring to a card effect unless otherwise stated in the card text.
+For example, Underground Asylum (F7) reads, "Disrupt: Exhaust Underground Asylum and pay 1 to cancel an effect that would cause a character to go insane."
+It specifies an effect that would make a character go insane so any non-passive effect that would make a character go insane could be canceled, including the game effect of losing a struggle. (see Card Effect vs. Game Effect, FAQ)